 Renovating your home is messy and disruptive, especially when remodeling kitchens.
 So, what should you expect?
 We have created a planning and scheduling guide to help you understand what a kitchen remodel entails.
 Plus, we have a few expert tips to make your remodel a little bit easier.
 If a kitchen remodel is on your wish list, read on!

-Before embarking on any remodeling project, you should firmly establish your reasons why.
-Remodeling is an emotional process, it interferes with your daily life, and it is costly.
-Determine what is frustrating about your current kitchen; consider the layout, functionality, and storage (or lack thereof).
+Before embarking on any remodeling project, you should firmly establish reasons why you want to remodel and the priorities for your space.
+Give some thought to the layout, functionality, and storage (or lack thereof).
 What would you like to improve about the space’s overall flow and appearance?
+Who will the kitchen serve: a gourmet chef, baker, young family?
 Making a list of your desired improvements, and putting them in ordered priority will help keep things in perspective.

 Next, research the realistic costs involved with a kitchen remodel in your area.
 Our Home Remodeling Cost Guide is a free downloadable resource specifically focused on home remodels in Snohomish County.
 Remodeler’s Magazine also publishes an annual Cost vs. Value Report, which you can drill down into certain areas of the country to learn more about what have the most return on investment.